You are currently viewing Train Service Dogs: how long does it take to train service dogs

 • Offering deep pressure therapy and calming support when feeling overwhelmed

-• Stopping repetitive behaviors or self-harm
+• Stopping repetitive behaviours or self-harm

 train-service-dogs-to-retrieve-medications-for-handlers